bshubham5359/Azure-Data-Engineer/README.md

 **Handling Missing Data**:

 1. How do you deal with missing or null values in PySpark DataFrames?

+**Answer**:
+- dropna() to remove rows with nulls
+- fillna() to fill nulls with specified values
+- replace() to replace specific values.

 2. Are there any specific strategies or functions you prefer for handling missing data?

+**Answer**:
+- fillna() with appropriate replacement values or statistical measures like mean or median for numerical data.
+- dropna() selectively removes rows or columns with nulls based on analysis needs, ensuring data quality and integrity throughout processing pipelines.

 **Working with PySpark SQL**: